exoticlibraries/libcester/docs/docs/mocking.rst

     Synthesis: SUCCESS Tested: 1 | Passing: 1 | Failing: 0

-To disable mocking in a test without deleting your mock stubs you can chose not to compile the test with the -Wl,--wrap option or you can define `CESTER_NO_MOCK` anywhere in the code.
+To disable mocking in a test without deleting your mock code you can chose not to compile the test with the -Wl,--wrap option or you can define `CESTER_NO_MOCK` anywhere in the code.